Aightech/CleverHand-interface/README.md

 There are several examples in the `src` folder.
 The examples start with `main_` and showcase different features of the library.

 ### Python
 The library integrates a Python wrapper.
 To use the library in Python, you need to build the library with the `-DBUILD_PYTHON=1` option.
 This will create a `clvhd.so` file in the `build` folder.
 You can then use this file in your Python code.
+See additionnal instructions in [script/description.md](./script/description.md) for more example on how to use the library in Python.

 > [!WARNING]
 > The Python wrapper is not fully implemented yet.
 The library is still in development and some features may not be available in the Python wrapper.

+# Protocol description
+See the protocol description in the [serial_protocol.md](docs/serial_protocol.md) and [wifi_protocol.md](docs/wifi_protocol.md) files.

 # CONTRIBUTING
-see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us. see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.